-- · Supports concisely the status of port and easily port configuration - Supports per port traffic monitoring counters - Supports a snapshot of the system Information when you login - Supports port mirror function - Supports the static trunk function
+- Supports concisely the status of port and easily port configuration - · Supports per port traffic monitoring counters - Supports a snapshot of the system Information when you login - · Supports port mirror function - Supports the static trunk function - Supports 802.1Q VLAN - Supports user management and limits three users to login - Maximal packet length can be up to 9208 bytes for jumbo frame application - Supports DHCP Broadcasting Suppression to avoid network suspended or crashed - Supports to send the trap event while monitored events happened - Supports default configuration which can be restored to overwrite the current configuration which is working on via web browser and CLI - · Supports on-line plug/unplug SFP modules - Supports Quality of Service (QoS) for real time applications based on the information taken from Layer 2 to Layer 4, such as VoIP - Built-in web-based management and CLI management, providing a more convenient UI for the user - · Supports port mirror function with ingress traffic - Supports rapid spanning tree (802.1w RSTP) - Supports 802.1x port security on a VLAN - Supports user management and only first login administrator can configure the device.
+The rest of users can only view the switch - SNMP access can be disabled and prevent from illegal SNMP access - Maximal packet length can be up to 9208 bytes - Supports Ingress, Non-unicast and Egress Bandwidth rating management with a resolution of 1Mbps - The trap event and alarm message can be transferred via e-mail and mobile phone short message - · Supports diagnostics to let administrator knowing the hardware status - Supports external loopback test to check if the link is ok - TFTP for firmware upgrade, system log upload and config file import/export

-- Supports 802.1Q VLAN - Supports user management and limits three users to login - Maximal packet length can be up to 9208 bytes for jumbo frame application - Supports DHCP Broadcasting Suppression to avoid network suspended or crashed - Supports to send the trap event while monitored events happened - Supports default configuration which can be restored to overwrite the current configuration which is working on via web browser and CLI - Supports on-line plug/unplug SFP modules - Supports Quality of Service (QoS) for real time applications based on the information taken from Layer 2 to Layer 4, such as VoIP - Built-in web-based management and CLI management, providing a more convenient UI for the user - · Supports port mirror function with ingress traffic - Supports rapid spanning tree (802.1w RSTP) - Supports 802.1X port security on a VLAN - Supports user management and only first login administrator can configure the device.
-The rest of users can only view the switch - SNMP access can be disabled and prevent from illegal SNMP access - Supports Ingress, Non-unicast and Egress Bandwidth rating management with a resolution of 1Mbps - The trap event and alarm message can be transferred via e-mail and mobile phone short message - Supports diagnostics to let administrator knowing the hardware status - Supports external loopback test to check if the link is ok - TFTP for firmware upgrade, system log upload and config file import/export - · Supports remote boot the device through user interface and SNMP - Supports network time synchronization and daylight saving - Supports 120 event log records in the main memory and display on the local console
+- Supports remote boot the device through user interface and SNMP - Supports network time synchronization and daylight saving - Supports 120 event log records in the main memory and display on the local console

 1-4.
-Physical View
+View of GSW-1291

-Fig. 1-1 Full View
+Fig. 1-1 Full View of 12 Gigabit L2 Managed Switch with PoE

 1-4-1.
-Front Panel
+User Interfaces on the Front Panel (Button, LEDs and Plugs)

-There are 8 TP Gigabit Ethernet ports and 2 SFP fiber ports for optional removable modules on the front panel of the switch.
-LED display area contains a Power LED, which indicates the power status and 8 ports working status of the switch.
+There are 12 TP Gigabit Ethernet ports and 2 SFP fiber ports for optional removable modules on the front panel of the switch.
+LED display area, locating on the left side of the panel, contains a Power LED, which indicates the power status and 12 ports working status of the switch.